 Non-destructive Search for Life and Cancer

-Ideal instruments to search for life on an alien planet should follow the ancient truism from medicine "first do no harm" while at the same time providing unambiguous signatures for both geological and biological artifacts.
+Ideal instruments to search for life on an alien planet orr cancer cells in the human body should follow the ancient truism from medicine "first do no harm" while at the same time providing unambiguous signatures for both geological and biological artifacts.

-Laser Raman spectroscopy (LRS) can provide highly specific spectral fingerprints unambiguously identifying both geological and biological unknowns.
+Laser Raman spectroscopy (LRS) can provide highly specific spectral fingerprints unambiguously identifying both geological and biological unknowns using deep ultravioled, visible, or near-infrared lasers.
 Unlike infrared spectroscopy, LRS requires no sample preparation and operates without difficulty in aqueous environments.
-The two constraints on LRS are fluorescence emissions from the target that swamp the Raman signa, and the breaking and random rearrangement of covalent bonds either from high energy photons when employing laser wavelengths below 660 nm, or from increased thermal load when using infrared wavelengths.
-Dramatic increases in sensor efficiencies have significantly shortened exposure time sufficiently to make LRS safe for medical diagnostics and even allow the safe exploration of a single microbial cell.
+The primary constraint on LRS is to minimize the breaking and random rearrangement of covalent bonds either from high energy photons when employing laser wavelengths below 660 nm, or from increased thermal load when using infrared wavelengths.
+Dramatic increases in sensor efficiencies have significantly shortened exposure time making LRS at multiple wavelengths safe for medical diagnostics and even allowing the exploration of a single microbial cell.

 Deep Ocean Drilling Project